DanielMoscoso/100day_challenge/Readme.txt

 		-Starting file.
 		-Final version.
 		-The comparison can also be written like this.
 Very handy.
-		-should be 'or' not 'and'.
+		-Should be 'or' not 'and'.
+		-Alternative solution to the challenge.
 ===============================================================================